Have you ever considered how Comic Book or Graphic Novel can help scriptwriters?

 Does your project have a Transmedia element that could include a digital or webcomic?

-Presented by #1 New York Times Bestselling List and Eagle Award winning comic book and graphic novel writer and screenwriter Tony Lee (Doctor Who, Superboy, 2000AD, Spider Man, X-Men, Battlestar Galactica) takes you through the steps to turn your idea into a comic book or graphic novel and the steps you need to take to get yourself published, in a revised for 2018 version of his acclaimed one day masterclass.
+In this unique workshop, #1 New York Times Bestselling List and Eagle Award winning comic book and graphic novel writer and screenwriter Tony Lee (Doctor Who, Superboy, 2000AD, Spider Man, X-Men, Battlestar Galactica) takes you through the steps to turn your idea into a comic book or graphic novel and the steps you need to take to get yourself published, in a revised for 2021 version of his acclaimed one day masterclass.

-With over thirty years experience as a professional writer, and almost fifteen years worth of experience as a comics creator for both UK and US publishers, Tony’s worked in all areas of the industry, from DC to Marvel, and Image Comics to Titan Publishing.
-And with a new career emerging in film and TV screenwriting in both the UK and the US, Tony’s recently written an episode of DOCTORS for BBC One, and has projects in development with Gianni Nunnari’s Hollywood Gang, Noel Clarke’s Unstoppable Entertainment, ITV Studios, BoxFly Media and Amazon / Audible among many others.
+With over thirty years experience as a professional writer, and almost eighteen years worth of experience as a comics creator for both UK and US publishers, Tony has worked in all areas of the industry, from DC to Marvel, and Image Comics to Titan Publishing, and with a new career emerging in film and TV screenwriting in both the UK and the US, Tony has written for BBC One, ITV Studios and Amazon / Audible among many others.

-This is your chance to learn from a master in writing for comic books and graphic novel script writing.
+This is your chance to learn from a master in writing for comic books and graphic novel script writing, while at the same time discussing other medias such as film, TV, audio and games.

 What stumbling blocks a writer can find in their way when moving from screen to sequential art storytelling.